geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 It is clear that the GPS data has almost 6 times the number of vertices compared to the London data, explaining its large size.
-Yet when plotted, the GPS data does not seem more detailed, implying that some of the vertices in the object are not needed for visualisation at the scale of the object's *bounding box*.
+Yet when plotted, the GPS data does not seem more detailed, implying that some of the vertices in the object are not needed for effective visualisation since the nodes of the line are imperceptible.

 ### Simplifying geometries

-In many cases the spatial data we have are too detailed for effective data visualisation.
 Simplifcation can help to make a graphic more readable and less cluttered.
 Within the 'rgeos' package it is possible to use the `gSimplify` function to simplify spatial R objects:

 ```r